turboflakes/crunch/README.md

   <img src="https://github.com/turboflakes/crunch/blob/assets/crunchbot-github-header.png?raw=true">
 </p>

-`crunch` is a command-line interface (CLI) to claim staking rewards every X hours for Substrate-based chains.
+`crunch` is a command-line interface (CLI) to claim staking rewards on Substrate-based chains at the end of each Era.

 ## Why use `crunch`

-To automate payout of staking rewards for just one or a list of Validators every X hours.
+To automate payout of staking rewards for just one or a list of Validators at the end of each Era or every X hours.

 To get notified about the amount and rate of the total staking rewards each Validator and their Nominators got